Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields

 \subsection{Implicit Point-Graph Network Architecture}

-Given a binary volumetric image of a pulmonary tree (Fig. \ref{fig:architecture} (a)), a graph (Fig. \ref{fig:architecture} (b)) is constructed with VesselVio\cite{vesselvio} from the original volume and a set of points are randomly sampled from the tree voxels to construct a point cloud (Fig. \ref{fig:architecture} (c)).
-While the point cloud is a sparse representation of the volume, the graph represents a skeleton of the pulmonary tree.
+Given a binary volumetric image of a pulmonary tree (Fig. \ref{fig:architecture} (a)), a graph (Fig. \ref{fig:architecture} (b)) is constructed with VesselVio~\citep{vesselvio} from the original volume following the procedure in \ref{subsec:dataset_preprocess}, and a set of points ($6k$) are randomly sampled from the foreground voxels to construct a point cloud (Fig. \ref{fig:architecture} (c), referred to as original point cloud).
+While the original point cloud is a sparse and downsampled version of the foreground volume, the graph represents a skeleton of the pulmonary tree.

 We first introduce the general notation rule for both point and graph elements.
-While the coordinates of $M$ points and $N$ graph nodes are represented as $\textbf{P}$ and $\textbf{G}$, single point or graph element is expressed as $\textbf{p}$ and $\textbf{g}$, where $\textbf{P} = \{{\textbf{p}}_{1}, \textbf{p}_{2}, ..., \textbf{p}_{m}\}$, $\textbf{G} = \{\textbf{g}_{1}, \textbf{g}_{2}, ..., \textbf{g}_{n}\}$.
-The superscript notation $\textbf{p}^{(i)}$ represents an element's feature at the $i$-th network layer.
+While the coordinates of $M$ points and $N$ graph nodes are represented as $\pointcloud$ and \allnode, single point or graph element is expressed as $\point$ and $\node$, where $\pointcloud = \{\point_{1}, \point_{2}, ..., \point_{m}\}$, $\allnode = \{\node_{1}, \node_{2}, ..., \node_{n}\}$.
+The superscript notation $\point^{(i)}$ represents an element's feature at the $i$-th network layer.

-At input, the 3-dimensional $\{x,y,z\}$ point coordinates, $\textbf{P}$ $\in$ $\mathbb{R}^{M\times3}$ and graph nodes, $\textbf{G}$ $\in$ $\mathbb{R}^{N\times3}$ are utilized as initial feature.
-We use a point neural network, and a graph neural network as initial feature encoders, from which we extract a 128-dimensional intermediate feature for each point and graph node, expressed as $\textbf{P}^{(0)}$ $\in$ $\mathbb{R}^{M\times128}$ and $\textbf{G}^{(0)}$ $\in$ $\mathbb{R}^{N\times128}$.
+At input, the 3-dimensional $\{x,y,z\}$ point coordinates, $\pointcloud$ $\in$ $\mathbb{R}^{M\times3}$ and graph nodes, $\allnode$ $\in$ $\mathbb{R}^{N\times3}$ are utilized as initial feature.
+We use a point neural network, and a graph neural network as initial feature encoders, from which we extract a 128-dimensional intermediate feature for each point and graph node, expressed as $\pointcloud^{(0)}$ $\in$ $\mathbb{R}^{M\times128}$ and $\allnode^{(0)}$ $\in$ $\mathbb{R}^{N\times128}$.